Please note that Tapas no longer supports Internet Explorer.

 I couldn’t.

 He didn’t need his phone.
 Didn’t need my computer.
 He showed up simply to flaunt his superiority.
-That was well within his right as Raktkalis and I would have accepted it.
+That was well within his right as Raktkalis, and I would have accepted it.
 To a certain point.
 A line was crossed.
 Nobody rips my life apart and gets to laugh about it.

-Now, what would be sufficiently humiliating for an adolescent egomaniac?
-I was leaning towards preying on the little despot’s self-image.
+I was leaning towards preying on the despot’s self-image.
 Veivirzis Raktkalis always stalked around in a battle armour.
-It was quite unnecessary within a city, outrageously so.
+It was unnecessary within a city, outrageously so.
 After all, that was not only uncomfortable, but also cumbersome.
-The metallic safeguards were meant to protect against the teeth, not human threats.
-He had to be wearing those bulky plates to hide something he didn’t want others to see.
-Scrawny physique, for example.
+The metallic safeguards were meant to protect against the teeth – not bullets.
+He had to be wearing those plates to hide something he didn’t want others to see.
+Scrawny physique, maybe?

 It was truly a pity the phone had no embarrassing pictures.
 Surprising, too.
 A young man away from his family’s estate for the first time should be up to some unsavoury misadventures.
-However, lack of personal photos on that device only reinforced my impression that Kalantan’s appearance was really a sore point.
+However, a lack of personal photos on that device only reinforced my impression that the Kalantan’s appearance was really a sore point.

 It didn’t matter.
 Truth paled in face of malicious rumours anyway.